rendybjunior/family-grocery-kata/README.md

 The exercise steps:
 * Create your own branch using pattern `kata/<github username>`
+* Refactor the code
-* Refactor the code, run `pytest` to ensure your code is running correctly
+* Run `pytest` to ensure your code is running correctly
 * Create a Pull Review and request

 Bonus: